base-angewandte/portfolio-backend/docs/source/configuration.md

 ### Nginx Development Settings

-If you are running nginx in development mode via the configuration of `docker-compose.override.dev.nginx.yml` you have to set the following settings:
+If you are running nginx in development mode via the configuration of `docker-compose.override.dev.nginx.yml` you have to set the following variables:

 #### `PORTFOLIO_FRONTEND`